Lord-Cinders/game-clone-challenges/README.md

 # Game Clone Challenges

-A list of game clone challenges to practice game programming.
+A list of progressive game clone challenges to practice game programming.

 ## Table of Contents